ProfSaqib123/GIT-HUB-FP-FORK-REOPS/README.md

 Output
    simple interest = p*t*r
 ```
 _© 2022 XYZ, Inc._
 # Open README.md in a text editor (e.g., nano, VS Code)
 nano README.md
 # Add a line or fix a typo, then save and close

+# Make a new change to README.md
+nano README.md